Make AI more responsible!

 Automated Model Card documentation with trail

-Additionally Google’s Model Cards face the problem that they are often very technical and hard to digest for non-technical people, even though this is what Model Cards should facilitate. trail leverages AI to prepare different abstraction levels of documentation to ensure, everyone understands the use cases, implications and limitations before deploying a model.
+Additionally, Google’s Model Cards face the problem that they are often very technical and hard to digest for non-technical people, even though this is what Model Cards should facilitate. trail leverages AI to prepare different abstraction levels of documentation to ensure, everyone understands the use cases, implications and limitations before deploying a model.

 Don’t wait any longer and start implementing the system of Model Cards today with the help of trail.
-Get early access here.
+Get access here.